-In the pages that follow we’ll look at the two Japanese syllabaries – Hiragana and katakana, which together are known as ‘the kanas’.
+The two Japanese syllabaries – Hiragana and katakana, together, are known as ‘the kanas’.
 In English, we also use two different methods to write our sounds – lower-case and upper-case:

 Many lower-case characters resemble their corresponding upper-case character, but some do not, like the D, G, and Q. Well, there are more characters in either kana (46) than in the roman alphabet (26), and only a few of the hiragana characters resemble their corresponding katakana character.
 However, both of these syllabaries are taught – completely – in 1st grade, to 5 year olds, so hopefully this convinces us that they are actually not that difficult.

 A Japanese person learning the roman alphabet finds that some characters resemble each other:

 As we learn the kanas we’ll find out that remembering a particular character is more difficult than recognizing it; hence, the following charts are for when we are already fairly familiar with the characters themselves, and we don’t need the sound in romaji to indicate the sound of a particular character.

 Feel free to use them anyway you find useful.